sxflynn/sxflynn/README.md

  - [Mantine](https://github.com/mantinedev/mantine) - A fully featured React component library.
 [My PRs](https://github.com/mantinedev/mantine/pulls/sxflynn)

 ### Currently working on
- - Side Project Suggestion: An AI prompt wrapper that will help a developer student come up with side project ideas based on their skills and interests
+ - [Side Project Idea Generator](https://github.com/sxflynn/SideprojectIdeaGenerator) An AI prompt wrapper that will help a developer student come up with side project ideas based on their skills and interests
     - the purpose is to skill up on the OpenAI API so that I can move on to function calling and possibly Lang Chain

 ### Future projects